Special rates require proof of eligibility at check-in.

 Article Source: Copyright © 2012 by Fodor’s Travel, a division of Random House Inc. All rights reserved.

 At this celebration, the entertainment includes a Samoan fire knife presentation as well as songs and dances from various Pacific cultures.
 Traditional dishes are served alongside more familiar Western fare, and there's also an open bar. www.marriott.com.

 This resort lights its torches for a spectacular show and an oceanfront buffet four times a week.
 It's also one of a handful of luaus on the island that features food cooked in a traditional underground imu (oven).
 A fire-knife dancer caps off the show.
 Prices are cheaper if you book ahead. www.royalkona.com.

-The Mauna Kea Beach Hotel's weekly clambake features an extensive menu that includes oysters on the half shell, Manila clams, Dungeness crab legs, and Keahole lobster sashimi.
-There's even prime rib for meat lovers.
+The Mauna Kea Beach Hotel's weekly clambake features an extensive menu that includes oysters on the half shell, Manila clams, Dungeness crab legs, sashimi, and Keahole lobster.
+There's even prime rib for meat lovers and a dessert station.
 Live Hawaiian music is often accompanied by a graceful hula dancer. www.maunakeabeachhotel.com.